GlennSG/CA-Real-Estate-Market-Analysis/README.md

 # CA-Real-Estate-Market-Analysis

-Analyzing real-estate market factors for relationship to population size.
+## Summary

-Summary: We will explore multiple real-estate market factors to find correlations with the population sizes of certain county regions in California.
+We will explore multiple real-estate market factors to find correlations with the population sizes of certain county regions in California.

 Real-estate market factors: